shakeel-faiz/FF/01Jan-22/01-cube.md

 ## What is a CUBE file?

 CUBE file format, also known as Gaussian Cube file (.cube) is used in computational chemistry for storing molecular data, particularly electron density information resulting from quantum chemistry calculations.
-This format is commonly associated with the Gaussian software package, which is widely used for performing ab initio electronic structure calculations.
+This format is commonly associated with the **Gaussian software package**, which is widely used for performing ab initio electronic structure calculations.

 Gaussian Cube files store three-dimensional data, typically representing electron density or other properties of molecules, obtained through quantum chemistry calculations.
 The file contains a header section with metadata (such as the origin, number of data points along each axis, and spacing), followed by a grid of numerical values representing the property of interest (e.g., electron density) at each grid point in space.

 Gaussian Cube file (.cube) is a plain-text file with a specific structure.
 The header contains information about the molecular system and the data grid, and the data values are arranged in a three-dimensional grid format.
 Gaussian Cube files are often used to visualize molecular properties using molecular visualization software.
-Programs like VMD (Visual Molecular Dynamics) or PyMOL can read Gaussian Cube files to display molecular surfaces, electron density, or other calculated properties.
+Programs like **VMD (Visual Molecular Dynamics)** or **PyMOL** can read Gaussian Cube files to display molecular surfaces, electron density, or other calculated properties.

 ## Simplified example of a Gaussian Cube file: